META error documentation link https://developers.facebook.com/documentation/business-messaging/whatsapp/support/error-codes

 Content outside the expected context

-Meta accepts dynamic variables, but it's not really appreciated to turn a variable into an entire block of text.
+Meta accepts dynamic variables, but it’s not really a good idea to turn a variable into an entire text block.
 Use it knowing it might work today and fail tomorrow.

 Safer example: